Ethiopia plants more than 350 million trees in 12 hours

 “We’re halfway to our goal,” he said and encouraged Ethiopians to “build on the momentum in the remaining hours.”
 After the 12-hour period ended, the Prime Minister took to Twitter again to announce that Ethiopia not only met its “collective #GreenLegacy goal,” but exceeded it.

-A total of 353,633,660 tree seedlings had been planted, the country’s minster for innovation and technology, Getahun Mekuria said.
+A total of 353,633,660 tree seedlings had been planted, the country’s minster for innovation and technology, Getahun Mekuria, tweeted.

 Monday’s challenge had encouraged citizens in Africa’s second most populous nation to plant 200 million trees in one day.
 In 2017, India set the world record when around 1.5 million volunteers planted 66 million in 12 hours.